Francis Brennan (hotelier): Television

 Despite his high profile on television screens, he has admitted to never watching television himself.
 He is a devout Roman Catholic and has a set of rosary beads given to him by Pope John Paul II.

 Writing

 During September 2022, Brennan announced the release of his book "The Homekeeper’s Diary 2023".
 The book, based on inspiring readers to remodel their homes, advice on cleaning, gardening, cooking, foraging and other aspects of household living.
+Brennan has released a number of other books.